 Why Do Firms Go Public through Debt Instead of Equity?

-We analyze a sample of private firms that choose to go public through an initial public debt offering (IPDO) as an alternative to going public through equity (IPO).
-These IPDO firms, which have never been analyzed in the prior literature, are more likely to be sponsor backed, significantly larger, and less likely to face information asymmetry than traditional IPO firms.
-Their debt issues are more expensive and face more restrictive covenants than initial debt issues by publicly listed peers.
-When these debt-first firms eventually go public, they face lower underpricing than firms without public debt at IPO.
-Overall, our results are consistent with the hypotheses that ownership structure and the relative informativeness of reported financial statements in different markets drive the decision of where to go public.
+We analyze a sample of private firms that go public through an initial public debt offering (IPDO) as an alternative to going public through equity (IPO).
+Firms that choose the IPDO route are larger, more likely to be backed by a financial sponsor such as a venture capital or private equity firm, and less likely to face information asymmetry than traditional IPO firms.
+Only a quarter of these firms eventually conduct an IPO, but those who do face lower underpricing than their contemporaneous private peers who do not have public debt at the time of going public.

 Keywords: Initial public debt offerings, information asymmetry, going public decision, financial statement informativeness